RA Capital Management

 Series A in 2022

-CDR-Life is a Zurich-based biotech company specializing in the development of innovative therapeutic antibody fragments, with particular emphasis on immuno-oncology and ophthalmology.
-Operating from the Bio-Technopark in Schlieren-Zurich, the company focuses on creating tumor-selective immunotherapies.
-Its technology is designed to produce MHC-specific antibodies that target tumor-specific intracellular antigens, thereby enabling healthcare providers to deliver more precise and effective treatments for cancer patients.
+CDR-Life is a Zurich-based biotech company specializing in the development of innovative therapeutic antibody fragments, primarily focused on immuno-oncology and ophthalmology.
+Located in the Bio-Technopark in Schlieren-Zurich, the company aims to create tumor-selective immunotherapies through its advanced technology.
+This approach involves the development of MHC-specific antibodies that target tumor-specific intracellular antigens, enabling healthcare providers to deliver targeted treatments to cancer patients.
+CDR-Life is committed to advancing biotherapeutics that improve the effectiveness of cancer treatment.

 Ansa Biotechnologies